sdevore/cakephp-sparkpost-plugin/README.md

 ## Manual Installation
-You can also install the plugin manually by clicking the "Download ZIP" button above and unzipping it into your CakePHP application's `plugins/` directory, however **if you do this you will need to download and install the plugin's dependencies manually and you will have to perform updates manually as well.** Needless to say, this is not reccomended.
+You can also install the plugin manually by clicking the "Download ZIP" button above and unzipping it into your CakePHP application's `plugins/` directory, however **if you do this you will have to perform updates manually as well.**
+Needless to say, this is not recommended.

 If you're familiar with git you can also download the repository directly to your hard drive using `git clone`.
 This allows you to stay on the bleeding-edge of the plugin's development, but be warned that it's called "bleeding-edge" for